 Ridership calculations are obtained using the value of the required space per person and the value of the modal split.
-The value of the minimum required space from each landuse is refer to some standard such as SNI 03-1733-2004, and other (Badan Standarisasi Nasional, 2004; Mohammed Ali Berawi, Saroji, et al., 2020; Hung et al., 2009; Maryanti et al., 2016).
-The modal split value is refere to some jurnal for each landuse (Aoki et al., 2017; Mohammed Ali Berawi et al., 2021; Clifton et al., 2015; Nelson & Sanchez, 2018; Vincent et al., 2012; Wang et al., 2019; Wen & Yu, 2019; Yin & Liu, 2018).
-Both required space per person and the modal split was then elaborated on with each other.
+The value of the minimum required space from each land use refers to some standards such as SNI 03-1733-2004, and other (Berawi, et al., 2020; Maryanti et al., 2016; Hung et al., 2009; National Standardization Agency, 2004).
+The modal split value is refers to some journal for each land use (Berawi et al., 2021; Wang et al., 2019; Wen and Yu, 2019; Nelson and Sanchez, 2018; Yin and Liu, 2018; Aoki et al., 2017; Clifton et al., 2015; Vincent et al., 2012).
+Both required space per person, and the modal split was then elaborated on with each other.

-The smallest value of the minimum required space per person is used because TOD is a high-density development, so the allocation of space per person must be minimal but within the standards set in the building planning criteria.
-However, for the 'other' type of development, because it consists of several land development types, an average of the required space per person for each type of land development is used.
-While the value of the modal split is obtained from the average value from various literature studies, which is TOD that successfully improves ridership train on every type of development.
+The smallest value of the minimum required space per person is used because TOD is a highdensity development, so the allocation of space per person must be minimal but within the standards set in the building planning criteria.
+In contrast, for 'other' types of development, which encompass various land development types, an average of the required space per person for each type is employed.
+The value for the modal split is derived from the average found in various literature studies, demonstrating that TOD effectively enhances train ridership across all types of development.

 Thus, to calculate the magnitude of the ridership value, a parameter of the generation rate of transit travel is needed (see Eq.
 (1)), where the value is obtained by multiplying the modal split value of rail transport and the area of space required per person in the building plan (Table 6).
+(Badan Standarisasi Nasional, 2004)